 When referencing a clause, an a element with its href attribute referencing a

 section element shall be used.
-The text of the link will be automatically set to section number.
+The text of the link will be automatically set to clause number.

 When citing a normative reference, an a element with its href attribute referencing a